TrickLogo

 xcode-select --install

 1. Install Homebrew, macOS's unofficial package manager.
-They typically have a single line that can be executed in your terminal to install brew at their homepage at https://brew.sh/
+They typically have a single line that can be executed in your terminal to install brew at their homepage at https://brew.sh/.
+By default, it is installed into /usr/local on Intel-based machines and /opt/homebrew on Apple Silicon.

-IMPORTANT: Make sure to follow the instructions for adding java and swig to your PATH provided by brew.
+IMPORTANT: Make sure to follow the instructions for adding Java and SWIG to your PATH provided by brew.
 If you missed them, you can see them again by using brew info java and brew info swig.
 Remember, you may need to restart your terminal for these PATH changes to take effect.
-Note that swig@3 is now deprecated on Mac.
+Note brew install swig will install the latest version.
+If a particular SWIG version is needed instead, see Build SWIG.

 IMPORTANT: Your mac might complain during configuration or build that llvm is downloaded from the internet and can not be trusted.
 You may need to find a safe solution for this on your own.
 DO THIS AT YOUR OWN RISK: What worked for us was enabling Settings->Security & Privacy->Privacy->Developer Tools->Terminal.

-IMPORTANT: when doing the configure step in the install trick section, you need to point trick to llvm.
-It is also possible that the current iteration of our configure script will not be able to find the udunits package, so you may need to point trick to udunits as well (I believe this is only an issue on M1 macs).
+IMPORTANT: when doing the configure step in the Install Trick section, you need to point Trick to llvm.
+It is also possible that the current iteration of our configure script will not be able to find the udunits package, so you may need to point Trick to udunits as well (This is only an issue on M1 macs).
 You can find the path of udunits by executing the following command:

 brew info udunits